acorn3x3/import-list-practice/README.md

 > Note: do this process **one array at a time**.
 Do not write 4 arrays, then 4 render functions, etc. Please work through the first array, then the first render function, then the first display function.

 Come up with a domain for this data (lie 'dogs' or 'candies').
-Let's assume you picked 'candies':
+This article assumes you picked 'candies':

 1. Rename `array-one.js` to `candies-data.js`.
 In that data file:
     -   create an exported variable with an array of at least 3 objects for that domain